Medically reviewed by Kristin Hall, FNP

-Your testes need no introduction — otherwise known as testicles, they are two oval-shaped organs located in your scrotum.
+Your testes need no introduction — otherwise known as testicles or balls, they are two oval-shaped organs located in your scrotum.

 Testes perform very significant roles in your reproductive system: they are responsible for the production of testosterone and are instrumental in the formation of sperm.